alexeygrigorev/mlbookcamp-page/article/python.md

         result[k] = v * 10
 ```

-**Warning**: When learning about list comprehension it might be tempting to start using it everywhere.
+> **Warning**: When learning about list comprehension it might be tempting to start using it everywhere.
 Typically it fits best for simple cases, but for more complex situations, for loops should be preferred over list comprehension for better code readability.
+>
-If in doubt, use for loops.
+> If in doubt, use "for" loops.

 &nbsp;